ASCIA PCC Lupin food allergy 201996.73 KB

 How common is lupin food allergy?

-The prevalence of lupin food allergy is difficult to establish because of the scarcity of studies, but seems to be very low in the general population.
-It has been claimed that fewer than 1% of the population that have eaten lupin-based foods have been reported to show an immediate allergic reaction.
+Less than 1% of the population that have eaten lupin-based foods have been reported to have an immediate allergic reaction.

 - The only way to manage a food allergy is by avoiding the food allergen.

-- If you suspect you or someone you care for has a food allergy you should contact a doctor so you can be referred to a clinical immunology/allergy specialist or other doctor with experience in food allergy for ongoing management.
+- If you suspect you or someone you care for has a food allergy you should contact a doctor so you can be referred to a clinical immunology/allergy specialist.

 - Always disclose your allergy and ask about allergen content when eating away from home.

-- Always be vigilant in high risk situations where food may be cross contaminated by other customers (e.g. buffet meals, bulk bin food displays).
+- Always be vigilant in high risk situations where food may be cross contaminated by other customers (such as buffet meals, bulk bin food displays).